BMW 7-Series Performance

-The high-performance BMW Alpina B7 comes with a twin-turbo 4.4-liter V8 engine that produces 540 horsepower at 5,200 to 6,250 rpm and 538 pound-feet of torque at 2,800 to 5,000 rpm.
-An eight-speed automatic transmission and rear-wheel drive are standard, while all-wheel drive is optional.
-BMW says that the Alpina B7 will accelerate from 0 to 60 mph in 4.3 seconds with a top speed of 194 mph.
+The performance-oriented Alpina B7 has a twin-turbocharged 4.4-liter V8 that produces 540 horsepower and 538 pound-feet of torque.
+BMW estimates that the Alpina B7 can accelerate from 0 to 60 mph in 4.3 seconds and reach a top speed of 194 mph.

 Handling and Braking